josmar-crwdstffng/angular/aio/content/guide/built-in-directives.md

 ### Using `NgClass` with an expression

-On the element you'd like to style, add `[ngClass]` and set it equal to an expression.
+On the element you would like to style, add `[ngClass]` and set it equal to an expression.
 In this case, `isSpecial` is a boolean set to `true` in `app.component.ts`.
 Because `isSpecial` is true, `ngClass` applies the class of `special` to the `<div>`.